Top 15+ Sales Titles that are Already Trending in 2024

-As a practising accounting consultant, you should be able to prepare, reconcile, analyze, interpret, store and communicate the implications of various financial statements to businesses.
+As a practicing accounting consultant, you should be able to prepare, reconcile, analyze, interpret, store, and communicate the implications of various financial statements to businesses.

-They must possess a minimum of a university degree in an accounting-related field, professional accreditation from an accounting body, and high professional discipline, as well as a valid business license.
+They must possess a minimum of a university degree in an accounting-related field, professional accreditation from an accounting body, a high professional discipline, and a valid business license.

 3. Sales Account Executive

 As an account executive, also known as an account handler, you’ll act as an important link between an advertising agency and its clients.